aegrey/skele-onepage/README.md

 ----
 #### IN DEVELOPMENT:
-- **Responsive:** Currently using bootstrap and setup to be responsive.
-Need further customization and media queries.
-- **In depth commenting:** Adding new and cleaning up current comments.
 - **Fix Navigation/Scrolling:** Adding a smooth scrolling, better algorithm for page detection and fixing page snap functionality.